Unboxed-Software/solana-course/content/close-mint.md

 })
 ```

 The second instruction `createInitializeMintCloseAuthorityInstruction` initializes the close authority extension.
+The only notable parameter is the `mintCloseAuthority` in the second position.
+This is the address that can close the mint.

+Note: This authority is not updatable

 ```ts

 const initializeMintCloseAuthorityInstruction = createInitializeMintCloseAuthorityInstruction(